Kilimanjaro Climb via Machame Route

 • Private airport transfers during the arrival and departure

-• 2x nights hotel accommodation in Moshi with breakfast (Panama Garden Resort)
+• 2x nights hotel accommodation in Moshi with breakfast (Panama Garden Resort) or similar standard hotels

 • All park fees and required permits, camping fees, and park rescue fees for climbing

-• All camping equipment and gear such as mountain tents, mattresses, kitchen equipment, dining tents
+• All camping equipment and gear, such as mountain tents, mattresses, kitchen equipment, dining tents

 • Full board meal (breakfast, lunch, and dinner) during the climbing period